amoe/lotdd/lotdd_notes.md

 It's interesting that you can just return nullptr and it doesn't have to be wrapped in any way, I am not sure why this is the case.

+Assert not null: When you use raw pointers, you have the option to check them using something like `ASSERT_THAT(foo, NotNull())`.
+This will create a test failure instead of a segfault when you try to use a null pointer which may be more meaningful.
+You can get around coding this by explicitly handling the null case in a different test, and then "let it crash" (it never should).
+Raw pointers should be avoided anyway so one way to approach this is just to not use them.